Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

-Results from this experiment are summarized in Figures \ref{fig:results1} and \ref{fig:results2}.
 Figure \ref{fig:results1} shows results obtained when the \psar did not update the underlying probability model based on the clue.
-They show that in Group 1, 53\% of plans were approved, 43\% were directed to human operators for review, and only 5\% were rejected.
-This contrasted with Group 2, which included 26\% accepts, 30\% alerts, and 44\% rejects.
-An inspection of individual cases showed that the three major inhibitors were distance from the LKP, Elapsed Time (which varied under the different treatments), and terrain barriers such as rivers or cliffs, all of which impacted current POA computations, and in turn the \psar's decisions.
+Here, for Group 1, 53\% of plans were approved, 43\% were directed to human operators for review, and only 5\% were rejected.
+This contrasted with Group 2, where only 26\% of plans were approved, 30\% resulted in alerts, and 44\% were rejected.
 In contrast, Figure \ref{fig:results2} reports results when \psar updated its underlying models to reflect the discovered clue prior to analyzing the planned search tasks.
 This had a strong effect of increasing probabilities around the area of the clue, thereby increasing the approval rate of search plans in the vicinity of the clue for all test cases, whether in Group 1 or Group 2.
-An initial inspection of the outcomes indicated that most non-approval decisions were caused when the clue was placed at a location that the \psar deemed as unlikely to have been reachable given the LKP and elapsed time.
+In both cases a manual inspection of outcomes showed that the three major inhibitors were distance from the LKP, Elapsed Time (which varied under the different treatments), and terrain barriers such as rivers or cliffs, all of which impacted current POA computations.
+This highlights the importance of updating the \psar model to incorporate the discovered clue’s location, which increases the computed probability of the person being in nearby areas and in regions naturally reachable from that point.
+Updating the model correspondingly increases approval rates for clue-related plans generated by the CAP, and may enable higher levels of autonomy.
+When approvals are high, the MCE component remains essential by ensuring time and power costs stay within thresholds, especially for distant clues where travel costs are substantial.